plyght/keystone/packages/client/README.md

 });
 ```

-That's it!
-When you hit a 429, Birch automatically:
+When you hit a 429 response, Birch automatically:
 1. Detects the API key being used
 2. Calls the Birch daemon to rotate
 3. Gets the next key from the pool